KWSNick/filmnight/README.md

 ## Known Bugs
 *Requires Content*

+* When a new user is created the profile details update on the checkout page will fail until data is entered via the my profile page.

 # Deployment
 The Site is stored on GitHub pages and hosted on Heroku.
 These are linked by connecting the github repository to the Heroku app workspace.